 Let go of the need to be perfect: Writing can naturally open our minds and hearts, but it can also bring up feelings of vulnerability.
-Allow yourself to express your thoughts without judgement, and don’t get too hung up on perfectionism.
+Allow yourself to express your thoughts without judgment, and don’t get too hung up on perfectionism.
 Remember, this is your writing and no one else’s.
-Thoughts and feelings are meant to be shared, not hidden away in fear of judgement or criticism.
+Thoughts and feelings are meant to be shared, not hidden away in fear of judgment or criticism.

 Have fun and enjoy the process: Journalling can lead to self-growth and discovery, but it also should be enjoyable.
 Find ways to make it more fun, such as by playing with your writing style or listening to music while writing.
 Embrace the process and let yourself enjoy it!
 Journaling doesn’t have to be a chore—it can (and should!) be an enjoyable form of self-care.

-It’s important to dig deep and get honest with yourself – this practice is one of the most powerful ways to uncover what’s really going on.
+It’s important to dig deep and get honest with yourself – this practice is one of the most powerful ways to uncover what’s going on.